becmacc/beyflow-chat/replit.md

 BeyFlow Chat has evolved into a visual workflow automation platform where users can connect APIs (ChatGPT, Make.com scenarios), LLMs, agents, and tools together through an intuitive drag-and-drop interface.
 Built with React 19 and Vite, it features a cyberpunk-styled Web3 aesthetic with neon colors, glitch effects, and smooth animations.

-The platform includes a visual workflow builder that lets users create automation flows by connecting trigger nodes (ChatGPT, webhooks, schedules), action nodes (Make.com, OpenAI, Gmail, Discord, Twilio), and logic nodes (conditions, delays, filters).
-It leverages the existing "Banana Flow" automation system for workflow execution and integrates seamlessly with external services.
+The platform includes a fully functional visual workflow builder that lets users create automation flows by connecting trigger nodes (ChatGPT, webhooks, schedules), action nodes (Make.com, OpenAI, Gmail, Discord, Twilio), and logic nodes (conditions, delays, filters).
+The workflow execution engine processes nodes in topological order, makes real API calls to OpenAI (via Replit AI integration) and Make.com webhooks, and displays real-time execution progress with visual node highlighting and detailed logging.

 The application emphasizes a dopaminergic, reward-based UI with cyberpunk styling, minimizable panels for performance monitoring and analytics, and a modular architecture ready for Web3 integration including wallet connectivity and 3D avatar identity.